 Russian gymnast has no regrets over supporting Ukraine invasion on podium

-Ivan Kuliak attached a letter ‘Z’ to his chest before receiving his bronze medal in the parallel bars at a World Cup event in Doha on Saturday
+Ivan Kuliak has been condemned after he attached a letter ‘Z’ to his chest before receiving his bronze medal in the parallel bars at a World Cup event in Doha on Saturday

 Russian gymnast Ivan Kuliak says he has no regrets over wearing a symbol in support of the invasion of Ukraine on the podium following a World Cup event in Doha on Saturday.